despawnerer/theatrics/README.md

 Development
 -----------

-Theatrics consists of three parts:
+Theatrics consists of four parts:

 - `web` — web client, which is the the front-end app
 - `api` — API through which access to data happens
 - `importer` — index management and data importing
+- `sitemap` — dynamic sitemap generation

 Elasticsearch 2.3 is used as a database.